-This action is consistent with the Economic Development Strategy approved by Council, specifically Initiative No. 1, "Encourage Companies and Sectors that Can Drive the San Jose/Silicon Valley Economy and Generate Revenue for City Services and Infrastructure" and Initiative No. 10, "Continue to Position Downtown as Silicon Valley's City Center."
-A healthy Business Improvement District will encourage growth of the retail community and consequently result in additional sales tax revenue for the City.
+This action is consistent with the Economic Development Strategy approved by City Council, specifically Initiative No. 1, "Encourage Companies and Sectors that Can Drive the San José Silicon Valley Economy and Generate Revenue for City Services and Infrastructure" and Initiative No. 10, "Continue to Position Downtown as Silicon Valley's City Center."
+A healthy BID will encourage the growth of the retail community and consequently result in additional sales tax revenue for the City.